flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

          - Click ++"OK"++ and restart your computer.
     2. - Ensure `simconnect.cfg` does not appear in your Documents folder on your computer.

-??? failure "Black Screens / Unable to Start"
+??? bug "Black Screens / Unable to Start"
     ### Black Screens / Unable to Start

     !!! tip ""